masukomi/JekyllMail/README.md

 Ok, four reasons.

-If you want to disable this set the `DELETE_AFTER_RUN` variable to false
+If you want to disable this set the `delete_after_run` configuration setting to false.

 ## Developers ##
-There is a `DEBUG` variable at the top of the script.
-Setting it to `true` will cause a bunch of debug statements to be printed during the run and prevent it from deleting the e-mails at the end.
+If you set the `debug` option at the top if the configuration file to `true` it will cause a bunch of debug statements to be printed during the run, and logged to the log file.
+It will also prevent it from deleting the e-mails at the end.
 It's much easier to work on JekyllMail when you don't have to keep sending it new e-mails.

 Have fun, and remember to send in pull-requests. :)